How can Scrum help your team

 by Lucía Sánchez León

-Lucía Sánchez Léon is Digital Marketing Analyst at Somnio.
-She designs and executes communication and marketing strategies.
+Lucía Sánchez Léon is Marketing Manager at Somnio.
+She designs the communication and marketing strategies.
 Lucía is a fun and energetic person, she enjoys dancing whenever she can.